Chao-Xi/jxazurebook/docs/az400/2az400_test.md

   * Monitors Azure service outages, **not your specific web app URL availability**.

-**Best-practice solution flow:**

-**Application Insights → Availability Test → Multi-region probes → Alert rule**

-✅ **Final answer: B. Create an Azure Application Insights availability test and alert.**

 There are three types of Application Insights availability tests:

 * 1) URL ping test a simple test that you can create in the Azure portal.
 * 2) Multi-step webtest.
 * 3) Custom Track Availability Test.

-### Question #23
+### Question #12 💩💩💩💩💩

 You are integrating Azure Pipelines and Microsoft Teams.

 You install the Azure Pipelines app in Microsoft Teams.

 You have an Azure DevOps organization named Contoso that contains a project name Project1.

 You subscribe to Project1 in Microsoft Teams.

 **You need to ensure that you only receive events about failed builds in Microsoft Teams.**